 During national crises, the demand for cash sharply rises.
 We trust real currency and it’s in almost every country’s top recommended emergency items.

-In a crisis, a solid financial system has to prove how robust it is.
-Empirical data shows that in a crisis situation, the demand for cash typically rises sharply.
+In a crisis, a solid financial system must prove how robust it is.
+Empirical data shows that in a crisis, the demand for cash typically rises sharply.
 The reason for this phenomenon is: trust in real currency.